CONTEMPORARY MUSIC GRANT PROGRAM (CMGP)

 I’m not certain that my project is eligible, should I apply anyway?

-Preparing an application is a lengthy process and while it can be a useful process to go through for planning a project, if you’re unsure of eligibility, please discuss with Elizabeth Reid (Project Officer) prior to preparing an application.
+Preparing an application is a lengthy process and while it can be a useful process to go through for planning a project, if you’re unsure of eligibility, please discuss with Elizabeth Reid (Program Officer) prior to preparing an application.

 What sort of expenses can I include in my grant application?